-As ETF Stream wrote about recently, the usage of ETFs by pension funds is nudging up year-on-year, up to 26%, according to the survey from CREATE Research.
+As ETF Stream wrote recently, the usage of ETFs by pension funds is nudging up year-on-year, up to 26%, according to the survey from CREATE Research.

 This is despite pension funds not necessarily needing the utility of intraday liquidity offered by ETFs due to their generally long-term investment horizons.